V1936 Aquilae

 V1936 Aquilae is a blue supergiant and candidate Luminous blue variable located in the nebula Westerhout 51, in the constellation Aquila, about 20,000 light years away.
 The star was originally identified as a massive star in 2000, and was thought to be an O-type supergiant.
 However, subsequent analyses have shown it to be not O but B-type, as well as being possibly an LBV.
+The star was shown to be a variable star by Luboš Kohoutek and R. Wehmeyer in 2004.